What Should I Blog About? 10 Tips for Finding a Blog Topic

-Seeing a list of your best performing blog content can help you to think of ways to supplement it with companion topics and posts.
-Looking at the example above, if the top performing post is about how to correctly use APA Style Title Case, I could create a series of blog posts about other APA Style rules that are helpful when writing.
+Seeing a list of your best performing blog content can help you to think of ways to supplement it with companion blog topics and posts.
+Looking at the example above, if the top performing post is about how to correctly use APA Style Title Case, I could create a series of blog post topics about other APA Style rules that are helpful when writing.

 4. Repurpose Content

-Using the same method as tip #3, you can take blog content that is already performing well and completely repurpose it.
+Using the same method as tip #3, you can take blog content that is already performing well and completely repurpose it to come up with new blog topics.
 What do I mean by this?
 For example, you could take existing content and turn it into: